docker-mailserver/docker-mailserver/docs/content/config/advanced/podman.md

 ### Port Forwarding

-When it comes to forwarding ports using `firewalld`, see <https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/securing_networks/using-and-configuring-firewalld_securing-networks#port-forwarding_using-and-configuring-firewalld> for more information.
+When it comes to forwarding ports using `firewalld`, see [these port forwarding docs][firewalld-port-forwarding] for more information.

 ```bash
 firewall-cmd --permanent --add-forward-port=port=<25|143|465|587|993>:proto=<tcp>:toport=<10025|10143|10465|10587|10993>